 Budgetary restraints play a role in everyone's food choices and how to eat healthy on a budget is often seen as an obstacle by those considering a ketogenic diet.

-But the fruits and veggies listed below are affordable options to add into your meal plan to keep costs down.
+But the fruits and veggies listed below are affordable options to add to your meal plan to keep costs down.

 Some foods, particularly those whose skin we consume with the fruit or vegetable, should always be organic (e.g., cucumbers, tomatoes, etc.), but foods with thicker skins like cantaloupe and avocado, we can peel away without buying chemical-free options.